Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns sleep summaries for each night in a date range, specifying the exact fields and distinguishing from sibling 'get_sleep' for a single night.
+Clearly states it returns sleep time-series samples from the /247samples API for a date range, ordered chronologically.
+Distinguishes from sibling get_sleep for single night.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.